rust-osdev/homepage/content/this-month/2022-11/index.md

 [x86_64](https://github.com/rust-osdev/x86_64),
 [bootloader](https://github.com/rust-osdev/bootloader) and
 [vga](https://github.com/rust-osdev/vga).
-Thanks to Phil and Rust-OS contributors for all their work supporting this community!
+Thanks to Phil and Rust-OSdev contributors for all their work supporting this community!

 I've tried to
 [document](https://github.com/bendudson/EuraliOS#documentation) the
-development steps and hope these are useful for others, particularly the sections on getting into Ring 3, implementing syscalls and switching stacks with =swapgs=.
+development steps and hope these are useful for others, particularly the sections on getting into Ring 3, implementing syscalls and switching stacks with `swapgs`.
 Suggestions for improvement welcome!

 ## Other News